brianyaucy/PA-CRTEBootcamp/n19-ForestDelegations.md

 ```

 ```
+LAB: <br/>
-LAB: See if `usvendor.local` trusts `techcorp.local`
+See if `usvendor.local` trusts `techcorp.local`

 netdom trust usvendor.local /domain:techcorp.local /EnableTgtDelegation
 ```

 Note:
-The PowerShell cmdlets of the ADModule seems to have a bug, the below command shows TGTDelegation set to False:
+The PowerShell cmdlets of the ADModule seems to have a bug, the below command shows TGTDelegation set to `False`:
 `Get-ADTrust -server usvendor.local -Filter *`
 - But when run from `usvendor-dc`, it shows `TGTDelegation` to be `True`.